yzu1103309/YouTube-Downloader/README.md

 ```
 This will update the backend program.

-(Note: The frontend UI is functioning correctly, so I will not release a new version unless a future yt-dlp update causes incompatibility with it.)
+(Note: The frontend UI is functioning correctly, so I will not release a new version until a future yt-dlp update causes incompatibility with it.)

 ### Windows Defender SmartScreen 🚨

-In Windows, the setup.exe might be considered as unsafe by Windows Defender SmartScreen (Which is quite annoying ...)
+In Windows, the setup.exe might be flagged as unsafe by Windows Defender SmartScreen (which is quite annoying ...)

-And in some cases, there isn't the "Run Anyway" Option.
+And in some cases, there isn't the "Run Anyway" option.

 If so, you can bypass the warning by launching the setup manually via the command line:

 1. Open `cmd` or `powershell`
-2. Type in the absolute path of the setup.exe file
+2. Type in the absolute path of the downloaded setup exe file

 The installation program should start without warning.

+## 🚀 Future Plans

+- Automatically run `yt-dlp --update` during installation, allowing users to simply re-run the installer to update the backend program.
+- Consider signing the setup program to prevent Windows from flagging it as untrusted.